Discover the foundational components of data quality, why it is important for your business, and how to better manage data quality.

 The Foundational Components of Data Quality

-The success of data quality management is measured by how confident you are in the accuracy of your analysis, how well the data supports various initiatives, and how quickly those initiatives deliver tangible strategic value (Want to assess your data quality ROI?
-Use our online calculator).
+The success of data quality management is measured by how confident you are in the accuracy of your analysis, how well the data supports various initiatives, and how quickly those initiatives deliver tangible strategic value.
 To achieve all those goals, your data quality tools must be able to:

 - Support all use cases: Data migration requires different data quality metrics than next-gen analytics.
 Avoid a one-size-fits-all approach in favor of one integrated solution that lets you choose the right capabilities for your particular use cases.
 For example, if you are migrating data, you first need to understand what data you have (profiling) before moving it.
 For an analytics use case, you want to cleanse, parse, standardized, and de-duplicate data.